Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 Make the mince: In a food processor, pulse turkey breast and onion until finely minced but not pasty.

 Combine ingredients: Transfer the mince to a mixing bowl.
-Add eggs, buckwheat flour, oregano, cumin, salt, pepper, grated lactose-free cheese, Parmigiano Reggiano, and prepared kale.
+Add eggs, buckwheat flour, oregano, cumin, salt, pepper, grated lactose-free cheese, and Parmigiano Reggiano, then add the prepared kale.

 Mix everything thoroughly using a spatula until well combined.

 Rest the mixture: Cover the bowl and refrigerate for 30 minutes.
-This step lets the mixture firm up, and the flavours meld beautifully.
+This step lets the mixture firm up, and the flavors meld beautifully.

 Shape the patties: Preheat the oven to 190°C (375°F).
 Grease a roasting tray lightly with oil.
-With wet hands, divide the mixture into 16 equal portions and shape them into small, round patties.
+With wet hands, divide the mixture into 16 equal portions and shape each into a small, round patty.

 Bake: Arrange the patties on the tray and bake for 20 minutes until golden and nearly set.